Emergency accommodation

 • Women who have been raped or sexually assaulted.

-We support women from any background, age and ability including women with a range of additional support needs such as substance use or mental health issues.
-We are often able to help families who have nil income or no recourse to public funds.
-If you need additional support or advice to access support please get in touch.
+We will support women from all backgrounds, and abilities including women with a range of additional support needs such as substance use or mental health issues.

+Unfortunately, the refuge is not currently accessible to wheelchair users or people unable to safely use stairs.
 Anyone can use the search feature below to find a support service (use the scroll bar at the side to see the options)

 Find out more!